ekr/draft-rescorla-safe-browsing-privacy/draft-rescorla-safe-browsing-privacy.md

 for increased server storage.
 Given the modest size of the safe browsing database, these schemes may be useful.

+### Partial PIR

-A hybrid approach like the following may be viable for queries to a safe browsing database with $O(10^6)$ records:
+An approach that provides "partially private information retrieval" like the following may be viable for queries to a safe browsing database with
+$O(10^6)$ records:

 * The safe browsing database is divided into $O(250)$ buckets.
 Most sites are assigned to one of these buckets using a hash.
 Each lookup leaks